Rules and Code of Conduct

 Schools that have two teams at the Varsity or JV level must play scheduled head-to-head matches.
 Failure to play the match will result in a forfeit for both teams.

 Teams that qualify for the playoffs, but refuse to attend, will become ineligible to compete in the playoffs the following year.
 They will also be responsible for the referee fee.
-A check for $40-$45 must be sent to the commissioner.
+A check for $40-$45 must be sent to the league commissioner made payable to Pittsburgh Diocesan Volleyball.

 The final outcome of any protested match will be determined by the Commissioner of the Pittsburgh Diocesan Volleyball League.